MicrosoftDocs/ai-builder/ai-builder-docs/create-form-processing-model.md

 ### Tag a table with an alternative pointing device

-An alternative way to define the rows and columns for a table is by selecting the **Delimit rows and columns** option available on the top bar.
+An alternative way to define the rows and columns for a table is by selecting **Delimit rows and columns** at the top of the screen.

    > [!div class="mx-imgBorder"]
    > !['Tag tables' animation.](media/form-processing-delimit.png "Tag nested items in tables using advanced tagging mode")